 - Speak softly, and only when necessary

-Lesson: Fight it.
-Do not embrace migraines like a cherished friend.
-Punch it in the throat by making time to tend to yourself.
+Lesson: Do not embrace migraines like a cherished friend.
+Punch it in the throat by making time to tend to yourself and claim healing in Jesus’ name, whether you feel it in real-time or not.
 Though it hurts, you’re stronger than you know.
 Show that headache (or whatever challenge you might be facing) it doesn’t control you and you’re not some helpless victim goin’ down without a fight.
 Breathe through and beyond the pain.